Glossary

 Paid Time off (PTO)

 Paid Time Off (PTO) refers to a workplace policy that consolidates vacation, sick time, and personal days into one bank.
-This comprehensive leave offering provides employees with flexibility and autonomy in managing their time off, promoting a healthy work-life balance.
+This comprehensive leave offering provides employees with flexibility and autonomy in managing their time off, thereby promoting a healthy work-life balance.

 How Paid Time off (PTO) Connects Across HR Functions?